richardstartin/richardstartin.github.io/_posts/2019-10-09-dependency-management-as-revenue-capture.md

 The problem with open source libraries is that companies start building hard dependencies on their continued, unfunded, maintenance.
 On the one hand, that's their prerogative; the libraries are available free of charge and they can either use them or not.
 On the other hand, enterprises use these libraries because it means they don't need to build the same functionality themselves, which sets a value on the continued existence of the library.
-The upper bound on this value is the cost of hiring and keeping hold of developers capable of developing and maintaining an equivalent library.
+The upper bound on this value is the cost of hiring and keeping hold of developers capable of developing and maintaining the same features.
-Instead of setting such a price and paying it, they become dependent on some unpaid stranger somewhere not dying or losing interest.
+Instead of setting such a price and paying it, they become dependent on some unpaid stranger somewhere not disappearing.
-All of this happens without much budgetary acknowledgement or awareness within the enterprise.
+This happens without much budgetary acknowledgement or awareness within the enterprise.
 Wouldn't it just be morally right _and_ strategically sane to ensure funding exists for the libraries they use?

-Ensuring that developers of widely used open source libraries get compensated ameliorates the risk inherent in depending on them, but how do developers get paid?
+Ensuring that developers of widely used open source libraries get compensated ameliorates the risk in using them, but how?
 I know of cases where developers of widely used libraries have attempted to retrospectively monetise their projects, and I'm not sure they succeed.
-Of course, it's a hard sell to provide something for free, and then try to secure payment afterwards: it used to be free.
+Of course, it's a hard sell to provide something for free, and then try to secure payment afterwards: it used to be free...
-These libraries go unfunded, at least partially, because it's very difficult to actually make the payment.
+These libraries go unfunded, at least partially, because there's scant incentive to

 There are emerging mechanisms for paying maintainers such as GitHub sponsorship, but this mechanism targets developers, not businesses.
 If GitHub sponsorship proves to be a low quality stream of revenue, I suppose there _is_ a sense of entitlement in some developers, but focusing on this misses the point.